-mitigates these issues significantly.
+Our past experience working with the SEC filings that make up the database has revealed that that filings are commonly erroneous, incomplete, or perhaps even missing.5 Our reconciliation procedure mitigates these issues significantly.
 First, we are likely to weed out lots of filings with errors.
-The errors often appear to be the result of lack of care when filling out the forms, and can be as simple as switching the vesting and maturity dates or filling in one digit of a date incorrectly.
+The errors often appear to be the result of lack of care when filling out the forms and can be as simple as switching the vesting and maturity dates or filling in one digit of a date incorrectly.
 But even seemingly innocuous errors can affect the variables significantly.
 Second, we do not have to use the exercise prices from the filings to estimate moneyness upon exercise.
 While these prices might not be outright wrong, the adjustments for splits (which are common leading up to exercises) vary, which in turn could introduce bias in the moneyness estimates.
-Because we only include options that are granted-at-the money, we simply use the pair of split-adjusted market prices on the grant and exercise dates to estimate moneyness upon exercise.
+Because we only include options that are granted at-the money, we simply use the pair of split-adjusted market prices on the grant and exercise dates to estimate moneyness upon exercise.
 Third, we can retain exercise filings with incomplete information about vesting dates in our sample.
 Vesting dates in exercises are often excluded when the options vest in installments.
 In our procedure, we simply assume that the vesting date of the exercised options is the earliest of the vesting dates of the options in a grant family that have not yet been exercised.6

-One could argue that a disadvantage of our procedure is that we do not include grants of options that were never exercised, and therefore cannot estimate the fraction of options that were exercised during the life of the options or use these grants as a control sample.
-However, the problem of missing exercise filings (in many cases because the individuals discontinue their status as Section 16 employees, such that they are no longer required to file their transactions) along with various errors and option repricings proxy statement and 10-K denoting a late Section 16 filing.
-Obviously, after the discovery of option grant and exercise backdating, the SEC focused greater attention on the common problem of late filings.
+One could argue that a disadvantage of our procedure is that we do not include grants of options that were never exercised and therefore cannot estimate the fraction of options that were exercised during the life of the options or use these grants as a control sample.
+However, the problem of missing exercise filings (in many cases because the individuals discontinue their status as Section 16 employees, such that they are no longer required to file their transactions) along with various errors and option repricings would cause any effort to estimate the fraction of options granted that were ultimately exercised to be biased downward.
+Furthermore, we do not believe such options should be used as a control sample of unexercised options if we cannot reasonably determine whether they were actually exercised.